jungjinggg/tech241_aws/README.md

 ### IP address
 **Public IP address** - using public ip address, virtual machines that are in the same virtual network need to go through security group in order to communicate with a another virtual machine.

-**Private IP address** - using private ip address allows the virtual machines to communicate directly through network interface controller without having go through network security group
+**Private IP address** - using private ip address allows the virtual machines to communicate directly through network interface controller without having go through network security group.

+### *Notes*
+#### Can we put the database vm ip adress into the URL?
+This would not work as when we set up the db vm, we we don't allow http or https to access our vm.
+However, even if we allow https and http, we still wouldn't able to get anything as we don't have nginx installed on the db vm.

+#### App vm ip address as env var
+The env variable that we specify is DB_HOST, which is specifying the endpoint of where the app vm to get database from.
+Therefore, this would not work because the endpoint would be the app itself and there is no MongoDB running.